hugobarbieux/delete_your_tweets/README.md

    {"data": [ {
 ```

-... and for last line you need to add an extra "}" to make it a JSON object, hence your file's last line will look like this:-
+... and for last line you need to add an extra "}" to make it a JSON object.
+Your file's last line will look like this:

 ```javascript
   } ]}